aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 * inside the method body, we invoke the `puts` method and pass in `str` as an argument.
 This outputs `Hello` to the console and returns nil.
 * Next, we invoke the `puts` method and pass in `'Goodbye'` as an argument.
 This outputs  `'Goodbye'` and returns `nil`.

-This demonstrates the concept of variable scope, in particular, the idea that local variables initialized outside the method is acccessible inside the method only if they are passed in as arguments.
+This demonstrates the concept of variable scope, in particular, the idea that local variables initialized outside the method are acccessible inside the method only if they are passed in as arguments.

 ### Example 6